References

 futuristic, digital circular object with blue outlines and digital lines on a black background

-Investigating TN and NTN coexistence
+Investigating 5G TN & NTN coexistence

 In the 5G-SPECTRA project, Magister developed simulation tools for evaluating how satellites can best coexist with terrestrial 5G.